gbouras13/plassembler/README.md

                         Subsample long-read depth as an integer.
                         Used combined with the coverage of the chromosome length provided with -c.
                         Defaults to 30.
-  -k, --kmer_mode       Very high quality Nanopore R10.4 and above reads.
+  --long_only           Very high quality Nanopore R10.4 and above reads.
+Just takes Flye output (unpolished) and runs the depth arguments.
                         No short reads required.
 Experimental for now.
   --pacbio_model PACBIO_MODEL
                         Pacbio Flye model.
 Must be pacbio-raw, pacbio-corr or pacbio-hifi.